Frequently Asked Questions

 If you are granted permission to live off campus, Vanderbilt will neither increase nor decrease your financial aid budget.
 Financial aid will be awarded using a budget that includes the value of a standard on-campus dorm room and the value of a standard meal plan.
 If you live off campus, aid will be credited to your student account in the normal manner.
 If your aid exceeds your billable charges, the Office of Student Accounts will refund your credit balance.
 We suggest you sign up for direct deposit.
 The earliest any student would receive a refund will be after the Add/Drop period of each semester.
 Student refunds are based on student eligibility and the completion of all verification requirements.

 In order to receive the Tennessee Education Lottery Scholarship you must complete the FAFSA.
 For students entering the fall semester, the deadline is September 1.
 For students being admitted in the spring semester, the deadline is February 1.
 The FAFSA must be completed every year to remain eligible.

 If you are interested in participating in intercollegiate athletics and have questions regarding scholarship opportunities, please contact the Vanderbilt Athletic Department.
 Their website, including contact information is: http://www.vucommodores.com/.

 There are a variety of jobs available on-campus and in the surrounding Nashville area.
-Payment is dependent upon the position obtained and the type of work performed.
+Wages earned are dependent upon the position obtained and the type of work performed.
 Students earn a paycheck each pay period worked.
 Those funds may be saved or applied to living expenses.

 No. The amount included on your award letter represents the dollar amount you are expected to earn as part of your financial aid award to help meet your demonstrated financial need.
-It is not an expense for which you are billed and it is not an amount that will be credited directly as payment towards your bill, but you will be paid an hourly wage for hours worked.
+It is not an expense for which you are billed and it is not an amount that will be credited directly as payment towards your bill.